marco-pontes/angularjs/readme.md

 For a client's site to be tracked inside the rd-tracker tool, it needs to include the rd-tracking.js library within its code.
 Currently there is an instance of the tracking tool running in aws: **http://52.67.19.151:8080/**
 ##### To run this app:

-Run:
+Go into rd-tracker/src/main/webapp and run:

+npm install

+In the root 'rd-tracker' folder run:

 mvn package

-go into src/main/webapp and run:

-npm install

-install it into a java EE container(tested with wildfly 10.1)
+Install the generated .war into a java EE container(tested with wildfly 10.1) and setup CORS configuration

 ### The Tracker Library(rd-tracking.js)
 rd-tracker.js is the javascript library that will send page views to the rd-tracker backend app.
 It basically saves tracked pages in the sessionStorage when there is no e-mail saved in the session(email informed by the contact form).